ProvableHQ/leo/documentation/cli/abi.md

 - tooling pipelines that consume raw `.aleo` bytecode and need the ABI separately,
 - comparing the ABI generated from local sources against the on-chain bytecode.

-By default the ABI is printed to stdout.
-If the program declares imports, the main ABI is printed first, followed by each dependency's ABI under a `=== <name> ===` header so a single invocation produces the full set:
+By default, the command prints the ABI to standard output.
+If the program declares imports, it prints the main ABI first.
+Then, it prints each dependency ABI under a `=== <name> ===` header:

 ```text
 { ... main program ABI ... }